IRB Review Categories

 Children's IRB-ITHS Application is used both by the Institutional Review Board (IRB) and the Scientific Advisory Committee (SAC).
 SAC review is required when you are using the resources of the Pediatric Clinical Research Center at Children's.

-Although both committees use the same application form, the committees have different members and the review of applications are conducted independently and at separate meetings.
+Although both committees use the same application form, the committees have different members and the reviews of applications are conducted independently and at separate meetings.

 Certain types of studies that involve only minimal risk to research participants may qualify for expedited review.